st-louis-serverless/2023Q1-workshop/labs/lab2/Lab_2_Intro_to_AWS_Lambda.md

     7       <== dev, qa, stage, prod
 ```

 How do we create aliases?
-We can create
+We can create aliases to point to versions.

 ### Labs